-Your Information: Spouse's Information: Name: Name: Social Security number: Social Security number: Date of birth (MM/DD/YY): Date of birth (MM/DD/YY): Retirement date: Retirement date: Employer (and payer's name if other than employer): Employer (and payer's na employer): B. Spo ouse A. You 1.
-Total disability income received during the tax year11 00 .00 2.
+Your Information: Spouse's Information: Name: Name: Social Security Number: Social Security Number: Date of birth (MM/DD/YY): Date of birth (MM/DD/YY): Retirement date: Retirement date: Employer (and payer's name if other than employer):Employer (and payer's name if oth employer): B. Spouse A. You 1.
+Total disability income received during the tax year1. .00 2.
 Exclude disability pay.
 See instructions. a.
-Multiply \$100 by the number of weeks you payments were \$100 or more.
-Enter total. ır disability 2a 00 .00 b.
-If you received disability payments of less any week enter the total you received for a 00 .00 c.
-If you received disability payments for a patch the smaller of either the amount you receive exclusion allowable for the period ved or the highest 00 .00 d.
+Multiply \$100 by the number of weeks your disability payments were \$100 or more.
+Enter total .00 b.
+If you received disability payments of less than \$100 for any week enter the total you received for all such weeks .00 c.
+If you received disability payments for a partial week enter the smaller of either the amount you received or the highest exclusion allowable for the period .00 d.
 Add lines 2a, 2b, and 2c.
-Enter total 2d 00 .00.
-3. Add amounts on line 2d column A and column B. Enter total 3 .00.
-4. Limit on exclusion.
+Enter total 3.
+Add amounts on line 2d column A and column B. Enter total 4.
+Limit on exclusion.
 See instructions. a.
-Enter your federal adjusted gross income from federal form 1040 4a 00 b.
-Amount used to calculate exclusion decrea ase 4b \$15,000 .
-00 c.
+Enter your federal adjusted gross income from federal form 1040 ı00 b.
+Amount used to calculate exclusion decrease4b . \$15,000 .00 c.
 Subtract line 4b from line 4a.
-Enter different .00 5.
+Enter difference.
+If line 4b is greater than line 4a, enter zero .00 5.
 Subtract line 4c from line 3.
-Enter the difference ce here and on IA 1040, line 24.
-5 .00 Physician's Statement of I Permanent and Total Disabilit у Name of taxpayer with disability: Physician's name: Physician's address: certify that the taxpayer was permanently and tota above.
+Enter the difference here and on IA 1040, line 245 00 Physician's Statement of Permanent and Total Disability Name of taxpayer with disability: Physician's name: Physician's address: I certify that the taxpayer was permanently and totally disabled on the date he or she retired above.
 Physician's signature: Date: